ByteB4rb1e/PSConfluencePublisher/README.md

 Optionally, you may test the connectivity to your Confluence instance.
-The test will try to retrieve your user profile, in order to determine whether the PAT authenticates, since an invalid PAT simply results in anonymous authentication for some REST API functions.
+The test will try to retrieve your user profile, in order to determine whether the PAT authenticates, since an invalid PAT may results in anonymous authentication, that does not return a fault HTTP status code for some REST API functions.

 ```
 Test-Connection confluence.contoso.com